Milfield Hill Cottage

 For those seeking a quintessential country cottage surrounded by lush woodland and birdsong, Milfield Hill is a real home-from-home which is perfect for couples.

 The sitting room with dining space has a deep, roomy sofa and an open log fire where you can while-away an afternoon with a good book, leading to a compact but very well equipped kitchen for holiday stays.
-A partially glazed door allows sunlight to flood in and extends into a large open garden with seating for those bright sunny days and the delights of the outdoors.
+A partially glazed door allows sunlight to flood in and extends into a large open lawned garden with seating for enjoying those bright sunny days and the delights of the outdoors.

 Sitting room with a large comfortable sofa with armchair provide plenty of seating space for rest and relaxation.
 Open fire with logs supplied.
 Technology includes a flat screen TV with Freeview and DVD player.
 Dining space with seating for four.

 Kitchen with induction hob, electric oven, microwave, small dishwasher.
 Pantry cupboard with fridge/freezer, Miele washing machine, tumble dryer.

 Bedroom one with 5’ king size bed, chest of drawers, side tables and hanging space.
 Overlooking the rear garden.